Stonehenge road tunnel

+The Stonehenge road tunnel is a proposal for a tunnel in Wiltshire, England, to enclose a section of the A303 in a tunnel under part of the Stonehenge World Heritage Site to remove road traffic from view of the stones.
+Various proposals for a tunnel in the area have been made since the mid-1990s but remain controversial.
+UNESCO had previously raised concerns that the World Heritage Site would be at risk due to the earthworks associated with a tunnel project.

-The Stonehenge road tunnel is a planned tunnel in Wiltshire, England, drawn up by National Highways to upgrade the A303 road.
-It would move the A303 into a tunnel under the Stonehenge World Heritage Site, completing the removal of traffic begun with the 2012 closure of the A344 road.
-The wider project was designed to improve the landscape around the monument and to improve safety on the A303, and was part of proposals to change the site in other ways including moving the visitors' centre.
-In 2020, the project was expected to cost £1.7 billion.
+A 2013 proposal was designed to improve the landscape around the monument, while reducing congestion and improving safety on the A303, and was part of proposals to change the site in other ways including moving the visitors' centre.
+The tunnel was approved in 2017 and received planning permission in 2020, but with costs estimated at £1.7 billion, it was cancelled in 2024.

 Context

-The A303 primary route is one of the main routes from London to the South West of England.
-Sections have been upgraded to dual carriageway status, though one third of the road remains single carriageway.
-Traffic flows on the A303 between Amesbury and Winterbourne Stoke (the section including Stonehenge) are above the capacity of the road and the Highways Agency expressed concern about safety on this road and the A344.
+The A303 primary route is one of the main routes from London to South West England.
+The road is partly dual carriageway but has several low-quality sections, including the single carriageway that passes close to Stonehenge.
+In 1999, the Highways Agency stated that traffic flows on the A303 between Amesbury and Winterbourne Stoke were above the capacity of the road, and that the number of accidents in the area was above the national average.
+Between 1991 and 1999, the Highways Agency considered over 50 alternative routes.

-The two roads passed close to Stonehenge and land owned by the National Trust with the A303 passing directly south and the A344 directly to the north, with a pedestrian tunnel passing from the Stonehenge visitor centre to the site underneath this road.
-As part of the development of the proposals, over 50 routes were considered by the Highways Agency.

-Since 1991, 51 proposals have been considered for improving the A303 in the area and to remove it from the Stonehenge site.

-Proposal

-As of November 2020, the approved planning application comprises: